canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 For each development branch (i.e. master or db-devel), if the most recent build succeeded the script pushes the revision of the development branch that was tested into the corresponding stable branch (i.e. stable or db-stable).

-It runs out of cron every 5 minutes, on the PQM box.
+It runs out of cron every 5 minutes, on the Patch Queue Manager (PQM) box.